N-Methylserotonin

 N-Methylserotonin, also known as norbufotenin or as 5-hydroxy-N-methyltryptamine (5-HO-NMT), is a tryptamine alkaloid.
 Chemically, it is a derivative of serotonin in which a methyl group resides at its alkyl amine.
 It is also called N_{ω}-methylserotonin (N_{ω}-methyl-5-hydroxytryptamine) to distinguish it from tryptamine-derived compounds in which a methyl group is bonded to the nitrogen atom of the indole group.

 N-Methylserotonin is found in plants, animals, and fungi.
 These include the plants, Actaea racemosa (black cohosh) and Zanthoxylum piperitum, the Green and Golden Bell Frog, Litoria aurea, and Amanita mushrooms.

 Pharmacology

 Pharmacodynamics

 The compound binds to several serotonin receptors, including the 5-HT_{7} and 5-HT_{1A} receptors, with high affinity (IC_{50} ≤ 2 nM) and selectivity, and displays agonist activity.
 It also shows lower affinity for other serotonin receptors.
-Besides its direct interaction with the serotonin receptors, N-methylserotonin acts as a selective serotonin reuptake inhibitor.
+It is a potent serotonin receptor agonist in the rat stomach strip.
+Besides its direct interaction with the serotonin receptors, N-methylserotonin acts as a serotonin reuptake inhibitor.